TechnologyAdvice/technologyadvice.github.io/_posts/2016-07-07-better-email-validation-with-obey-and-mailgun.markdown

 Validating email is simple, right?
 Just throw a regex at it?
 Well it's not as simple as you might think.
 The RFC Spec (Page 27 of [this monster](https://www.ietf.org/rfc/rfc0822.txt), if you're interested) is clear as mud on what constitutes a valid email.

 Basically, with all the special characters and conditions of what can go before and after the `@`, a regex to validate emails accurately would be incomprehensable at best.

 _If you'd like to find out more about why email validation sucks check out [this article](http://www.kbedell.com/2011/03/16/how-to-validate-an-email-address-using-regular-expressions/), for now let's move along._

+Surely this is something other people have dealt with though, what about a library?
+Well, they [do exist](https://www.npmjs.com/package/isemail), however, we want to _really_ validate an email.
+This is most likely either a core communication or authentication property.
+Libraries can do more than a regex, but they lack more advanced checks against actual resources.
+Testing for things like not only the validity of a domain, but does it even exist.

 ### Using a Service for Validation

-We want to know if an email is valid, but a regex won't work, so our best option is a service.
+We want to know if an email is valid, but a regex's are tricky and libraries are limited.
+This is where validation services come in handy.
 [Mailgun's API for email validation](https://documentation.mailgun.com/api-email-validation.html#email-validation) is a wonderful option.
 It will check a number of things for us:

 * General syntax based on RFC
 * DNS validation